Raspberry daiquiri with lime and raspberries

 • Add the raspberries, sugar and lime juice to a cocktail shaker and muddle until the raspberries are crushed.

-• Add rum and caster sugar with plenty of ice and shake vigorously for 20 seconds.
+• Add plenty of ice, rum and caster sugar and shake vigorously for 20 seconds.

 • Fine strain into a coupe glass and serve, garnished with raspberries and a lime wedge.